10 Social Media Myths That Are Hurting Your Business

 Images don’t need to be perfect or overly polished.

-Rather than striving for perfection, emphasize authenticity, credibility, and the unique aspects of your business in order to strengthen trust and loyalty among followers.
+Rather than striving for perfection, emphasize authenticity, credibility, and your business’s unique aspects to strengthen trust and loyalty among followers.

-While perfection isn’t necessary, keep in mind that doesn’t mean you get a free pass to produce bad photos and videos.
+While perfection isn’t necessary, remember that it doesn’t give you a free pass to produce bad photos and videos.

 Affordable options such as your smartphone, a $20 ring light, a $50 microphone, and a $50 webcam can produce high-quality audio and video without breaking the bank.